Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection:

 i.
 FERC Contact: Peter Yarrington, email@example.com, (202) 502-6129.

 j.
-Deadline for filing comments, motions to intervene and protests: January 28, 2009.
+Deadline for filing comments, motions to intervene and protests: October 19, 2007.
+Start Printed Page 57932

-All documents (original and eight copies) should be filed with: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426.
+All documents (original and eight copies) should be filed with: Secretary, Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426.

 The Commission's Rules of Practice and Procedure require all intervenors filing documents with the Commission to serve a copy of that document on each person whose name appears on the official service list for the project.
 Further, if an intervenor files comments or documents with the Commission relating to the merits of an issue that may affect the responsibilities of a particular resource agency, they must also serve a copy of the document on that resource agency.
 A copy of any motion to intervene must also be served upon each representative of the Applicant specified in the particular application.

 l.
-Location of the Application: The filing is available for inspection and reproduction at the Commission's Public Reference Room, located at 888 First Street, NE, Room 2A, Washington, DC 20426 or by calling (202) 502-8371.
+Locations of the Application: The filing is available for inspection and reproduction at the Commission's Public Reference Room, located at 888 First Street, NE., Room 2A, Washington, DC 20426, or by calling (202) 502-8371, or by calling (202) 502-8371.
 This filing may also be viewed on the Commission's Web site at http://ferc.gov using the “eLibrary” link.
-Enter the docket number (P-618) in the docket number field to access the document.
+Enter the docket number excluding the last three digits in the docket number field to access the document.
 You may also register online at http://www.ferc.gov/docsfiling/esubscription.asp to be notified via e-mail of new filings and issuances related to this or other pending projects.
-For assistance, call 1-866-208-3676 or e-mail FERCOnlineSupport@ferc.gov.
-For TTY, call (202) 502-8659.
+For assistance, call 1-866-208-3676 or e-mail FERCOnlineSupport@ferc.gov, for TTY, call (202) 502-8659.
 A copy is also available for inspection and reproduction at the address in item (h) above.

 m.
 Individuals desiring to be included on the Commission's mailing list should so indicate by writing to the Secretary of the Commission.